Old School DBT

 commit graph

-We add more separatation by adding more steps.
+We add more separation by adding more steps.
 One option is to separate a dev branch from main.
 The two share a commit graph and schema, but dev has less data.
 The smaller dev database is quicker to rewrite, run ALTER experiments on, and make mistakes without rewriting all of main.
 But they are really the same logical database and share an underlying commit graph.
-The shared ancestory lets us directly forward schema patches from dev->main.
+The shared ancestry lets us directly forward schema patches from dev->main.

 versioning workflow